-The trends in the incidence of financial catastrophe and impoverishment for the GFF countries for which we could find at least two household expenditure surveysv are reported in Figure 4 and Figure 5 respectively.
-Financial protection improved in Burkina Faso, Cote d'Ivoire, Mozambique, Rwanda and Vietnam (either because both CATA10 and IMPOV190 improved, or one improved with no deterioration of the other).
+The trends in the incidence of financial catastrophe and impoverishment for the GFF countries for which we could find at least two household expenditure surveys are reported in Figure 4 and Figure 5 respectively.
+Financial protection improved in Burkina Faso, Mozambique, Rwanda and Vietnam (either because both CATA10 and IMPOV190 improved, or one improved with no deterioration of the other).

-Financial protection worsened in Afghanistan, Bangladesh, Ethiopia, Guatemala, Nigeria and Senegal.
-No substantial changes in either indicator were noted in Cameroon or Tanzania, with mixed results (one indicator improved, the other worsened) in Indonesia.
-In Guinea, there was a big improvement in both indicators between the first two surveys, but a subsequent deterioration in impoverishing payments between the second and third surveys.
+Financial protection got worse in Bangladesh, Guatemala, Nigeria and Senegal.
+No substantial changes in either indicator were noted in Cameroon or Tanzania, with mixed results (one indicator improved, the other worsened) in Indonesia and Côte d'Ivoire.
+In Guinea, there was a big improvement in both indicators between the first two surveys, but then a subsequent deterioration.